WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 Wasabi only connects to onion peers, which faciliates end to end encryption, and it connects to them on a different Tor streams.
 After every block download Wasabi disconnects the peer.

-Furthermore, if you have a full node running in the background Wasabi won't download blocks from peers, but rather will use the full node to fetch the block from instead.
+Furthermore, if You have a full node running in the background Wasabi won't download blocks from peers, but rather will use the full node to fetch the block from instead.

 ![](/StatusBarPeers.png)